deepak-mane/my-job-descriptions/Autonomy_Software-Systems_Engineer.md

 # Autonomy Software - Systems Engineer
 - [Mountain View, California, United States](https://waymo.com/joinus/1291820/)
+Waymo is the self-driving technology company with a mission to make it safe and easy for people and things to move around.
+Building on software and sensor technology developed at Google, Waymo is now launching the world’s first fully self-driving transportation service that will take members of the public from A to B at the touch of a button.

+Waymo's Systems Engineering team works together to blend software and hardware systems in groundbreaking new ways.
+We set the high performance standards that ensure our vehicles run smoothly and keep passengers safe, then design and perform the tests that validate that performance.
+We're looking for talented teammates who’ll help us maintain strong teamwork and are passionate about driving results.

 ### Role :
 1. Find patterns in operations and testing issues that span software modules, prioritize them, and work with the development teams to develop cross-team solutions that have high impact by generalizing well